Case Study: France’s Assimilation Policy

 a.
 “Assimilation” Colonisation

 One of the major reasons is the tradition behind assimilation.
-Between the 17th and 19th century, France played the role as the centre of high culture worldwide.
+Between the 17th and 19th centuries, France played the role of the centre of high culture worldwide.
 Hence, to the French, they believed that their culture was the highest.

 Given the strong belief that French culture is the best and the long tradition of assimilation, it is no surprise that they have continued to insist on the assimilation policy.

 Another reason for the continuation of the French assimilation policy is the belief that the integration policy has failed due to the increase of attacks inspired by extremist Islamic ideology in the 1990s.

 In the mid-1990s, France was targeted twice by the Armed Islamic Group of Algeria, once via a hijacking of an Air France plane and another time by the bombing of public transport systems in Paris and Lyon.